Eric Lindsay is a composer of vibrant, electro-acoustic music for film, concert, and the stage.

 He holds composition degrees from the Jacobs School of Music and USC, in addition to courses at King's College in London.
 His music has been generously funded by the Koussevitzky Foundation, ASCAP, SCI, National Federation of Music Clubs, and others.

-His music has been performed by eighth blackbird, the American Composers Orchestra, the New Juilliard Ensemble, the New York New Music Ensemble, Pittsburgh Symphony Orchestra, the Del Sol Quartet, Thompson Street Opera Company, New Voices Opera, and many more.
-He lectures at the Jacobs School of Music, where he teaches courses in Music for Film, Music and Multimedia, Producing EDM, and Remixing.
+His music has been performed by eighth blackbird, the American Composers Orchestra, the New Juilliard Ensemble, the New York New Music Ensemble, Pittsburgh Symphony Orchestra, the Del Sol String Quartet, Thompson Street Opera Company, New Voices Opera, and many more.
+He lectures at the Jacobs School of Music at Indiana University and the Claire Trevor School of the Arts at the University of California, Irvine, where he teaches courses in Music for Film, Music and Multimedia, Producing EDM, and Remixing.

 "A distinctive and very promising voice--bold, witty and highly skilled in the handling of instrumental color and rhythmic complexity" (San Antonio Express-News)

 Eric Lindsay composes scores that lend heart and momentum to films across a wide range of genres.
 Discover the latest clips by subscribing to Eric's YouTube channel.